Week 4 Newsletter

 Week 4 includes a 10km race - time to test the intensity and fitness before we hit the long runs in your programme.

-Have a look at your programme for this week as your Pace session is different and we change the Track session.
+Have a look at your programme for this week as your Pace session is different.

 You are doing well, focus on one session at a time and embrace this experience.
 Remember - every session counts and time will fly by, before you know it you will be at the start line of your race.